 This is always a fun exercise I do with my writers group.
 Take a book from your bookshelf, open it randomly, pick a sentence (to avoid wasting time, close your eyes and pick one without looking), then start to write.
 This is so much fun and can lead to the most unexpected outcomes.

 4. Do a meditation

-Here is a sound bowl mediation for you.
+You can find all our unique sound bowl mediations here, with a sample track at the bottom of the page.
 Use it to listen deep inside.
 Listen to any words that come up.
 Maybe you can hear some lines of dialogue a character needs to say?
 The opening paragraph of a story or a word that will lead you to some reflective writing?

 Listen to the meditation and upon opening your eyes write down the first three words that come to mind.
 If you’ve found it difficult to relax, name three things that disturbed you while trying to mediate (including any outside sounds) and write about them.